-Colonisation (recovery) of the newly exposed surface usually starts rapidly after cessation of dredging (Hall 1994, Newell et al. 1998, Herrmann et al. 1999, Ellis 2000).
-Colonisation can take place by passive translocation of animals during storms or sediment sliding from nearby unaffected areas, and the active immigration of mobile species, whereby undisturbed deposits left behind between dredged furrows can provide an important source of colonising species (van Moorsel 1993, 1994, Cheshire & Miller 1999).
-The main pathway of colonisation though is through settlement and recruitment processes from the plankton (Hall 1994), which are highly variable functions both in space and time, and cannot be predicted with any certainty (Woodin 1986, Butman 1987).
+Colonisation (recovery) of the newly exposed surface usually starts rapidly after cessation of dredging (Hall 1994, Newell et al. 1998, Herrmann et al. 1999, Ellis 2003).
+Colonisation can take place by passive translocation of animals during storms or sediment sliding from nearby unaffected areas, and the active immigration of mobile species, whereby undisturbed deposits left behind between dredged furrows can provide an important source of colonisation though is through settlement and recruitment processes from the plankton (Hall 1994), which are highly variable functions both in space and time, and cannot be predicted with any certainty (Woodin 1986, Butman 1987).

 The rate of colonisation depends largely on the extent to which the original community is naturally adapted to sediment disturbances, on physical factors such as depth, exposure (waves, currents), and sediment character, and on the biochemical environment (Newell et al. 1998, Herrmann et al. 1999).
 Opportunistic species, characterised by being small, mobile, highly-reproductive and fast growing, are the early colonisers and may already attain increased densities within months after sediment removal.
-Long-lived species, however, such as molluscs and echinoderms need longer to re-establish the natural age and size structure of the population, and biomass therefore often remains reduced for several years (e.g. Kenny & Rees 1994, 1996, van Dalfsen et al. 2000, Desprez 2000, Newell et al. 2004, Boyd et al. 2004, 2005, Hussin et al. 2012).
+Long-lived species, however, such as molluscs and echinoderms need longer to re-establish the natural age and size structure of the population, and biomass therefore often remains reduced for several years (e.g. Kenny and Rees 1994, 1996, Kenny et al. 2008, van Dalfsen et al. 2000, Desprez 2000, Newell et al. 2004, Boyd et al. 2004, 2005, Hussin et al. 2012).